acesseonline/pyreportjasper/docs/source/userguide.rst

 Processing
 ----------
-Now lets process the report that we compile before:
+Now let’s process the report that we compile before:

 .. code-block:: python
    :emphasize-lines: 15